Lead climbing: Equipment

-'Lead climbers' on traditional climbing routes carrying their climbing protection on their climbing harness whilst being belayed by their 'second' who is standing below.
+Lead climber on a traditional route carrying their protection on their harness whilst being belayed by their second who is standing below.

-Regardless of the particular type of format that the 'lead climber' is undertaking (i.e. traditional, sport, or aid), they will require a harness attached to one end of a dynamic kernmantle rope (usually via a figure-eight knot).
-Their 'second'—who will be belaying—will use a mechanical belay device that is clipped into the climbing rope and which 'pays-out' the rope as needed as the 'lead climber' ascends the route, but which can immediately grip the rope tightly in the event that the 'lead climber' falls.
+Lead climber on a sport route about to clip the rope into a quickdraw hanging from pre-installed bolts, with their belayer standing below.

-'Lead climbers' on sport climbing routes about to clip their ropes into quickdraws, which are already hanging from pre-installed bolts, with their belayer standing below.
+Regardless of the particular type of format that the lead climber is undertaking (i.e. traditional, sport, or aid), they will require a harness attached to one end of a dynamic kernmantle rope (usually via a figure-eight knot).
+Their second—who will be belaying—will use a mechanical belay device that is clipped into the climbing rope and which 'pays-out' the rope as needed as the lead climber ascends the route, but which can immediately grip the rope tightly in the event that the lead climber falls.

-Where the 'lead climber' is following a traditional-climbing format, they will need to carry an extensive range of protective equipment (often referred to as a 'climbing rack' and is usually worn around the waist being attached to the climbing harness) such as nuts, hexcentrics and tricams (known as "passive" protection), and/or spring-loaded camming devices (or "friends", and known as "active protection").
+Where the lead climber is following a traditional-climbing format, they will need to carry an extensive range of protective equipment (which is often referred to as a 'climbing rack' and is usually worn around the waist being attached to the climbing harness) such as nuts, hexcentrics and tricams (known as "passive" protection), and spring-loaded camming devices (or "friends", and known as "active protection").

-Where the 'lead climber' is following a sport-climbing format, they only need to carry quickdraws (which they will also attach to their climbing harness) that they will clip into the pre-drilled bolts along the sport route.
+Where the lead climber is following a sport-climbing format, they only need to carry quickdraws (which they will also attach to their climbing harness) that they will clip into the pre-drilled bolts along the sport route.

-Some indoor climbing walls provide in-situ mechanical lead auto belay devices enabling the climber to lead the route but belayed by the device.
-Typical versions belay the lead climber from above so the climber is essentially top roping the route, and thus does not need to carry any climbing protection.
+Some indoor climbing walls have in-situ mechanical lead auto belay devices enabling the climber to lead a route but belayed by the device.
+Typical versions belay the lead climber from above so the climber is essentially top roping, and thus does not need to carry any climbing protection.